-Hobart and William Smith Colleges has been chosen to host a National Science Foundation Research Experience for Undergraduates (REU) site in mathematics!
+For the second year, Hobart and William Smith Colleges will host a National Science Foundation Research Experience for Undergraduates (REU) site in mathematics!

 The HWS REU will provide 10 undergraduates a hands-on introduction to mathematics research.
 Small research teams of students will be formed to pursue projects on topics from a wide variety of mathematical fields.
 Additionally, a colloquium series and visits to nearby graduate programs are included.

 Algebra: Monomial ideals will be explored through their connection to combinatorial structures such as graphs and their subgraphs.
 Mentor: Jen Biermann

 Participants must be U.S. citizens or permanent residents, and must be undergraduates in Fall of 2021.
 Applications are especially encouraged from students who identify with populations currently underrepresented in mathematics graduate programs, or from schools with limited access to research opportunities.

-Please visit mathprograms.org to apply.
-The application deadline is February 23, 2018.
+Please visit the NSF REU website to apply.
+The application deadline is February 22, 2019.

 This REU participates in the Mathematical Sciences REU Common Reply Date agreement.
 Any student who receives an offer from an REU that participates in the Common Reply Date Agreement, inclduing this REU, is not required to accept or decline an offer until March 7, 2021 (or later).
 The goal of the Common Reply Date agreement is to help students make informed decisions, particularly when faced with the potential of receiving offeres from multiple REUs.